 The sun-worshipers of the lemur world!
-This most social animal likes nothing more than relaxing in the sun with friends.
+This super social animal likes nothing more than relaxing in the sun with friends.
 Unlike many other lemurs, the ring-tailed lemur can often be found sunbathing in a Buddha-like pose – both on the ground and in trees.

 The ring-tailed lemur is a bit of an eco-warrior too!
 Living in groups of between 5 and 25, the females are dominant and lead their groups on foraging expeditions.
 As the lemurs travel, they help to disperse undigested seeds in their excrement, performing a vital ecological role on their native island of Madagascar.